Useful and Beautiful

 During the early 1800s, there were many attempts to make a functional sewing machine.
-However, it was not until 1846 when Elias Howe patented the first automatic sewing machine which used a hand cranked shuttle system that moved from side to side creating a lockstitch.
+However, it was in 1846 that Elias Howe patented the first automatic sewing machine, which used a hand cranked shuttle system that moved from side to side creating a lockstitch.

 Antique Singer Sewing Machine

-The job of the pressure foot is to hold the material in place as it feeds the fabric through the sewing machine.
+Around 1900, another invention helped revolutionize the industry.
+This was the presser foot.
+The job of the presser foot is to hold the material in place as it feeds the fabric through the sewing machine.

-In the early 1850s Isaac Singer patented the treadle sewing machine.
+In the early 1850s, Isaac Singer patented the treadle sewing machine.
 The sewing machine was powered using a slight rocking foot motion to move the rocker pedal up and down.
 The treadle is also referred to as the foot pedal.
+This spun a wheel, and a belt translated that motion to operate the sewing machine.

 Sewing Machine Manufacturers

-In the United States during the late 1800s and early 1900s dozens of companies were manufacturing sewing machines for home use.
-In addition to Singer and Howe, several popular companies of the times included American, Sears, White and Jones.
+In the United States during the late 1800s and early 1900s, dozens of companies were manufacturing sewing machines for home use.
+In addition to Singer and Howe, several popular companies of the times included American, Sears, White, and Jones.
+Other brands you may encounter in antique stores are National sewing machines and the iconic Willcox & Gibbs.

 Child’s Sewing Machine